Skip to main content

 • Programme ‘Poland My First Choice’

-The Programme awards scholarships to foreign nationals to take a full second-cycle programme in any field of study, at a public or non-public HEI supervised by the Minister of Science and Higher Education.
-Applications can be submitted by candidates from EU Member States, Iceland, Lichtenstein, Norway, Switzerland and the United Kingdom, and Canada, the United States, Australia, New Zealand, Chile, Uruguay, Israel, Republic of Korea, Japan and Singapore, and by China’s nationals who are Hong Kong, Macau or Taiwan residents.
+The Programme awards scholarships to foreign nationals who are following or have completed a first-cycle programme to take a full second-cycle programme in any field of study at a Polish HEI supervised by the Minister of Science and Higher Education.
+Applications can be submitted by candidates from EU Member States, Iceland, Lichtenstein, Norway, Switzerland and the United Kingdom, and Canada, the United States, Australia, New Zealand, Chile, Uruguay, Israel, Republic of Korea, Japan and Singapore, and by China’s citizens who are Hong Kong, Macau or Taiwan residents.

 • Gen. Anders Programme